PA Cyber

 Follow these steps toward a more organized school year:

 1. First, identify each live class’s information: subject, days of the week it meets, and start/end times.
 Add these to the worksheet.
 Even if your child takes asynchronous classes, they may still have live sessions to attend.
-For example, PA Cyber’s blended classroom option has optional live class sessions each week, whereas the virtual classroom has required live class every school day.
+For example, PA Cyber’s blended classroom option has optional live class sessions each week, whereas the virtual classroom requires live class attendance every school day.

 2. Identify each teacher’s office hours, including subject, days of the week, and start and end times.
 Add them to the worksheet.